tofarr/persisty/examples/messager_2/README.md

 # Persisty Example App : Messager : Part 2

 In [the previous step](../messager_1), we added basic item schemas and constraints.
 This example, builds upon that to secure the storage.
-Storage secured separately to the resource definitions, as we consider it to be a separate process conceptually.

 ## Running the Code